Eelis/freeskate-holder/README.md

 The main idea of this holder is to leverage that portability and provide an extremely fast way to stash and retrieve a pair of freeline skates from your backpack.

-As of April 2020, printing the holder in ordinary PLA or PETG filament using an online 3d print service costs about 40 EUR + shipping (at 20% infill, which is plenty).
+As of May 2020, printing the holder in ordinary PLA or PETG filament using an online 3d print service costs about 60 EUR + shipping (at 20% infill, which is plenty).

 ## STL files